Special Advisor, Transformation, to the Minister of Health

 Assistant Clinical Professor, School of Nursing, McMaster University

-Leslie is the Director of the Complex Care and Orthopaedics Program at Hamilton Health Sciences and Site Administrator of St. Peter’s Complex Care Hospital.
+Leslie is the Interim Vice President, Community Medicine and Population Health at Hamilton Health Sciences.
 She serves as an Assistant Clinical Professor at McMaster School of Nursing.
-Previous clinical and administrative roles included Staff Nurse, Educator, Clinical Nurse Specialist, Clinical Manager, Chief of Nursing and Interprofessional Practice.
+Previous clinical and administrative roles include Director of Complex Care and Orthopaedics Program, Staff Nurse, Educator, Clinical Nurse Specialist, Clinical Manager, Chief of Nursing and Interprofessional Practice.
 Her professional background includes acute care, critical care, rehabilitative care, complex care and geriatrics.
 Leslie serves as the Hamilton Health Sciences Lead for Orthopaedic Bundled Care.

 Physiotherapist and Senior Director of Operational Communication & Quality Improvement, pt Health

 Paulette has worked as a physiotherapist leader in community practice for more than twenty years.
 Her background includes providing direct patient care as well as operational oversight to forty Ontario clinics, twenty-five of which are community physiotherapy clinics.
 Over the last more recent years she has provided support from a quality perspective to pt Health’s clinics nationally. pt Health has provided care through the bundled care pathway since the pilot phase and is now working with more than thirty different bundle holders.
 She has been involved in various Rehab Care Alliance groups and as of April is the President of the Ontario Physiotherapy Association.

 Senior Director, Health System Funding, Analytics and Resourcing, CorHealth Ontario